jacohanekom/sanitize/README.md

    - swagger.yaml
    - sanitize.tar
 * Run the following command to load the image in the docker daemon ```docker load < sanitize.tar```
-* Once the file has been updated, the image can be started by running ```docker compose up -d```
+* The service can be started by running ```docker compose up -d```
+* Should you wish to display the swagger interface it can be enabled in the docker compose file by setting the field swaggerInterface to true.
+It can be accessed with the URL, http://127.0.0.1:8080/swagger/index.html.
+Where 127.0.0.1:8080 is the host and port where the service is running.

 # Sample Curl Requests
-The following is sample curl requests that can be used to verify whether the service is running correctly. localhost:8080 should be replaced with the applicable host:port
+The following is sample curl requests that can be used to verify whether the service is running correctly. localhost:8080 should be replaced with the applicable host and port
 * Sanitize string
 ```
 curl -X 'POST' \